mlrun/mlrun/docs/mlops-dev-flow.md

 When drift is identified, MLRun can trigger the training pipeline to train a new model.

 AI services and applications are becoming an essential part of any business.
 This trend brings with it liabilities, which drive further complexity.
-ML teams need to add data, code and experiment tracking, monitor data to detect quality problems, [monitor models]
-(../model_monitoring/index) to detect concept drift and improve model accuracy through the use of AutoML techniques and ensembles, and so on.
+ML teams need to add data, code and experiment tracking, monitor data to detect quality problems, and [monitor models](../model_monitoring/index) to detect concept drift and improve model accuracy through the use of AutoML techniques and ensembles, and so on.

 Nothing lasts forever, not even carefully constructed models that have been trained using mountains of well-labeled data.
 ML teams need to react quickly to adapt to constantly changing patterns in real-world data.
 Monitoring machine learning models is a core component of MLOps